clojurebridge-berlin/curriculum/outline/01_intro.md

 * Programming is hard
 * Programming is easy
-* Coaches are learning too
+* How your coach can help
+  * We don't know all the answers
-* TODO FIXME more on how to interact with coaches
+  * Focus on *how* to approach the problem

 </section>